 Assistant Dean for Graduate Medical Education, Designated Institutional Official

 Family Medicine Residency

-Thank you for your interest in the Baptist Hospitals of Southeast Texas/Huntsville Memorial Hospital Family Medicine Residency (ACGME Program Code: 1204800008).
-This program has been granted ACGME Initial Accreditation and currently we are applying to ERAS and NRMP for the 2023 cycle.
+Thank you for your interest in the Sam Houston State University College of Osteopathic Medicine/Huntsville Memorial Hospital Family Medicine Residency (ACGME Program Code: 1204800008; NRMP Program Code: 2291120C0).
+This program has been granted ACGME Initial Accreditation.
 In short, this program aims to train physicians to serve the population of rural East Texas.
 This aligns with the mission of Sam Houston State University College of Osteopathic Medicine and the motto of SHSU, “The Measure of a Life is its Service.”
 HMH FMR will continue to grow to a 4-4-4 program (12 total residents through three years of training) in the coming years.